Tinkerforge/doc/en/source/Hardware/Bricklets/Sound_Pressure_Level.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected you can now see the spectrum and decibel value.

 .. image:: /Images/Bricklets/bricklet_sound_pressure_level_brickv.jpg
    :scale: 100 %